NYUCCL/psiTurk/README.md

 What is this?
 ------------

-PsiTurk is an open framework for conducting custom behvioral experiments on Amazon's Mechanical Turk.
+PsiTurk is an open platform for conducting custom behvioral experiments on Amazon's Mechanical Turk.

 It is intended to provide most of the backend machinery necessary to run your